tc39/proposal-decimal/README.md

 - We are looking for volunteers for the following implementation tasks:
   - Writing a polyfill along the lines of [JSBI](https://github.com/GoogleChromeLabs/jsbi) for both alternatives, see [#17](https://github.com/littledan/proposal-decimal/issues/17)
   - Implementing Decimal syntax (but no transform) in a Babel PR, see [#18](https://github.com/littledan/proposal-decimal/issues/18)

+## Getting involved in this proposal

+Your help would be really appreciated in this proposal!
+There are lots of ways to get involved:
+- Share your thoughts on the issue tracker
+- Document your use cases, and write sample code with decimal, sharing it in an issue
+- Research how decimals are used in the JS ecosystem today, and document what works and what doesn't, in an issue
+- Help us write and improve documentation, tests, and prototype implementations

+See a full list of to-do tasks at [#45](https://github.com/littledan/proposal-decimal/issues/45).